 Peter Sokolowski is a Lexicographer at Merriam-Webster.

 Science Diction is produced by Johanna Mayer and Senior Producer and Editor Elah Feder.
-Daniel Peterschmidt composed our music, and they mastered this episode.
+D Peterschmidt composed our music, and they mastered this episode.
 Nadja Oertelt is our Chief Content Officer.